Tax Returns and Verifications of Non-filing

 requirements have been met, recent activity, missing documents, and other requirements.

-Online award letters allow students to review and accept awards through the self-service
+Online Financial Aid offer allows students to review and accept awards through the

+self-service tool.
 All awards are based on full-time enrollment of at least 12 credits.
-Your awards will

 Example: Student with zero (0) Expected Family Contribution (EFC) –Pell Eligible –fall

 - 6-8 eligible credit hours = $1,524